-When you receive a complaint, we will record all the information that you have given to us.
+When we receive a compliant, we will record all the information that you have given to us.
 We will use that information to resolve the issue at hand.
-If your complaint reasonably requires us to contact another person, we may decide to give to give the other person some of the complaint information.
+If your compliant reasonably requires to contact another person, we may decide to give the other person some of the compliant information.
 We do this as frequently as possible, but it is a matter for our sole discretion as to whether we do give out any information.

-We may also compile statistics showing information obtained from this source to assess the level of service that we provide, but not in a way that couldn’t identify you or any other person.
+We may also compile statistics showing information obtained from their source to assess the level of service that we provide, but not in a way that could identify you or any other person.

-Some cookies may last for a defined period of time, such as 1 day or until you close your browser.
-Some cookies can last indefinitely, but your web browser gives you the opportunity to delete any that you choose and prevent or limit their use.
+Some cookies may last for a defined period of time, such as one day or until you close your browser.
+Some cookies can last indefinitely, but your web browser gives you the opportunity to delete any cookies that you choose and prevent or limit their use.

 - Personal identifiers from your browsing activity

 Requests made by your web browser to our servers for web pages and other content on our website are recorded.
-We record information such as geographical location, Internet service provide and IP address.
-We also record information about the type of computer, device and screen resolution that you are using to browse our website.
+We record information as location, internet service provider and IP address.
+We also record information about the type of device and screen resolution you are using when you browse our website.

-We use this information in aggregate to assess the popularity of the webpages on our website and how we perform in providing content to you.
-If combined with other information that we have learnt about you from previous visits, the data could possibly be used to identify you personally even if you are not signed into our website.
+We use this information in aggregate to assess the popularity of the web pages on our website and how we perform in providing content to you.
+If combined with other information that we have learnt about you from previous visits, the data could possibly be used to identify you personally even if you aren’t signed into our website.